-Denver Drinking Water Quality: Yesterday
+Denver Water Quality: Then & Now

 Long before Denver earned its reputation as a mountainous, lush tourist oasis, brave travelers making the trek out west sought refuge on the shores of the South Platte River and Cherry Creek.
 Like the area’s early settlers and original Native Americans, who camped along the riverbanks, Denver residents today can still trace their drinking water through their taps to these bodies of water.